-Respiratory infections are one of the leading causes of labored breathing in cats.
+Respiratory infections1 are one of the leading causes of labored breathing in cats.
 There are several different types of respiratory infections your cat might develop, but here are the most common symptoms associated with many feline respiratory infections:

 Asthma may not seem like an ordinary cat ailment, but veterinarians estimate that the disease afflicts at least 5% of cats worldwide.
 Unfortunately, cats’ asthma symptoms aren’t well-studied, but most veterinarians think allergies cause the signs.
 When allergens get into a cat’s body who’s allergic, they cough, and their airways tighten from inflammation, causing labored breathing.

 Heartworm in cats is similar to heartworm in dogs.
 It’s caused by a parasite known as Dirofilaria immitis, spread by mosquitoes.
 While cats can get infected with heartworm, they’re generally resistant to it as they don’t make good hosts for heartworms.